Dima146/personnel-management-system/readme.md

 ### Used Technologies

-* JDK version: 17;
+* JDK version: 17
-* Spring ecosystem:
+* Spring ecosystem
-  * Spring JDBC Template to access data stored in a relational database;
+  * Spring JDBC Template to access data stored in a relational database
-  * Spring Web MVC - a framework that built on model-view-controller pattern for developing web applications;
+  * Spring Web MVC - a framework that built on model-view-controller pattern for developing web applications
-  * Spring Security - a framework that provides authentication, authorization, and protection against common attacks;
+  * Spring Security - a framework that provides authentication, authorization, and protection against common attacks
-  * Spring Boot 3.0.6 - a tool that makes developing web application Java Spring Framework faster and easier.
+  * Spring Boot 3.0.6 - a tool that makes developing web application Java Spring Framework faster and easier
-* Hibernate Validator - an implementation of Jakarta Bean Validation for data validation;
+* Hibernate Validator - an implementation of Jakarta Bean Validation for data validation
 * JUnit 5 and Mockito for testing (all the layers of architecture covered with tests)
 * Thymeleaf - a server-side Java template engine to generate HTML pages;
 * Bootstrap 5.2.2